AsifaBeedi/nlp-to-sql-pipeline/README.md

 Step 9: Deploying the System
 Once everything was working well, we deployed the system online using Vercel, so that it could be accessed by anyone.

+References:

+Using ChatGPT for Assistance

+Understand how FAISS and Sentence Transformers work.
+Get help with debugging errors in FastAPI.
+Improve our approach to converting table descriptions into AI-friendly formats.
+Learn best practices for optimizing similarity searches.
+ChatGPT helped us save time by explaining complex concepts in simple terms and suggesting improvements for our code and design.

+Official Documentation & Tutorials

+Sentence Transformers  https://www.sbert.net/ (for text embeddings) FAISS  https://faiss.ai/ (for fast similarity search) FastAPI  https://fastapi.tiangolo.com/ (for building the backend)